Christian Pulisic: 2016–2020: Senior debut and breaking USMNT records

+Pulisic with the United States in 2019.

 On March 27, 2016, Pulisic was called up to the senior team by head coach Jürgen Klinsmann ahead of a World Cup qualifying game against Guatemala.
 Two days later, he made his debut in that match, a 4–0 win at the Mapfre Stadium in Columbus, Ohio, as an 81st-minute substitute for Graham Zusi.
 He thus became the youngest American to play in a World Cup qualifier.

 Pulisic was included in the senior squad for the Copa América Centenario, which was hosted by the United States.
 A week later, he became the youngest player to score for the United States in the modern era, when he put home a late goal in a 4–0 friendly win against visiting side Bolivia.

 On September 2, 2016, Pulisic recorded two goals and an assist in a World Cup qualifying match in a 6–0 victory over Saint Vincent and the Grenadines, thereby becoming the youngest person to score in a World Cup qualifier for the United States and the youngest player to score a brace in American history.
 In the following match against Trinidad and Tobago, he broke another youth record by becoming the youngest American to start a World Cup qualifying match.
 In the following year of qualification, on June 8, Pulisic scored both goals in a 2–0 victory over Trinidad and Tobago.
 In the last two matches of qualification, Pulisic scored a goal in each: a 4–0 victory over Panama and a 1–2 defeat to Trinidad and Tobago.
 He finished the fifth round as the top scorer with five goals.
 Despite his strong performances, the United States failed to qualify for the 2018 FIFA World Cup.
 The loss to Trinidad and Tobago is considered the most humiliating performance in American soccer history.

 On November 20, 2018, Pulisic became the youngest player to captain the United States national team in a friendly defeat to Italy.
 Pulisic was 20 years and 63 days old.
 On March 26, 2019, Christian Pulisic became the youngest United States player to score 10 international goals at 20 years, 189 days old.

-2021–present: CONCACAF triumphs and World Cup debut
+2021–2025: Nations League three-peat and World Cup debut

 On June 6, 2021, Pulisic captained the United States national team to a 3–2 victory in the first-ever CONCACAF Nations League final against Mexico, scoring the winning goal by converting a penalty in the 114th minute.